Kevin-Luyu/Typeset-notes/README.md

 ### Quantum Mechanics (IB Physics A, 2022-2023)
 The course is the first formal introduction to quantum mechanics for NST students, covering the Shcrodinger's equation, the operator formalism, angular momenta, and identical particles.
 I attended the lectures in 2021/22 and took some initial notes on it.
 The presented notes, however, are mostly based on Griffiths' *Introduction to Quantum Mechanics.* Currently, the notes are divided into chapters, correspondings contents after Chapter 3 in Griffiths' book.
 I'll compile them into a single file after completing the whole book.
 As I learn about the materials again later in the year, I might add some more contents to the notes as well.

+### Quantum Mechanics Supplements(IB Physics A, 2022-2023)
+The supplementary notes include detailed calculations and elaborations of the skipped derivations in the notes.
+They also answer the "questions of the day" sections in the lecture notes.

+### Classical Dynamics (IB Physics B, 2022-2023)
+Partial notes about rigid body dynamics are added.
+Orbits and Lagrangian mechanics will go shortly.